lkruesselmann/hideyourself/README.md

 - Click the "Spoof Name" button to change your computer's name to a random string, enhancing your online anonymity.

 - Click the "Reset Name" button to revert your computer's name to the one specified in the script.
-You can change the default name by modifying the script.
+You can change the default name by modifying the script (line 124).

 ### Restarting Wi-Fi